codepath/android_guides/Animations.md

     android:layout_height="wrap_content" />
 ```

-Be sure to put an animated gif into the `res/raw` folder for displaying.
-Next, we can convert the GIF into an `AnimationDrawable` and load the GIF into the `ImageView` within the activity i.e `MainActivity.java`:
+For local GIFs, be sure to put an animated gif into the `res/raw` folder for displaying.
+Next, we can convert and load the GIF into the `ImageView` within the activity i.e `MainActivity.java` using Glide:

 ```java
 // MainActivity.java